defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 If you really need to use one as a last resort, don't forget to turn up the bass on the EQ + remove unwanted resonances when post-processing.

+On the other hand, the sound is more tolerable than a vanilla Color unit.

 |                 Image                   | Variables | Waveform & spectrogram         | Sound examples |
 |:--------------------------------------- |:-------   |:------------------------------ |:-------------- |
 | ![placeholder.png](/img/placeholder.png)| <li>LCPU-02</li>| ![wf_pocket.png](/img/wf_pocket.png)<br>![sg_pocket.png](/img/sg_pocket.png)| SNDTEST.lsdsng<audio controls><source src="/snd/sndtest_pocket.ogg"><a href="/snd/sndtest_pocket.ogg"> .ogg</a></audio><br>Happy Hippo<audio controls><source src="/snd/happyhippo_pocket.ogg"><a href="/snd/happyhippo_pocket.ogg"> .ogg</a></audio>|